The drawing was created with the GLG Graphics Builder, which

 The demo shows how to handle application-defined user interaction,

-such as tooltips, object selection with the mouse or scrolling through
+such as tooltips, object selection with the mouse (or a touch on

-Hover the mouse an object in the drawing to display a
+Hover the mouse over an object in the drawing to display a

 The toggles in the lower left corner of the drawing can be used